Ljubomir Klerić: Education

-He was born in 1844 in Subotica.
+Klerić was born on 29 June 1844 in Subotica.
 After primary school, he moved with his family to Belgrade, the capital of Serbia.
 In 1862, he finished First men's Belgrade Secondary School and enrolled at the Faculty of Engineering of Velika Škola or the Grandes écoles, where he completed two years of study.

 His interest for technology and great success in studying it "with a pronounced tendency towards mining" were more than enough to qualify for a "state scholarship" to be sent to study mining at the Mining Academy in Freiberg.
 For the winter semester in 1867/68 he moved to the Zurich Polytechnic, where he studied "mechanical engineering" intensively.
 The following year he returned to Freiburg, where he completed his study of geology.
 In 1869, upon approval of the Ministry of Education of Serbia, Klerić went to Berlin's Mining Academy, where he studied specialized courses in mining for another year.
-After that, he spent time on practical work and observation of German mines in Westphalia, Saxony and Upper Silesia, as well as the mine Pribram (in the modern day Czech Republic).
+After that, he spent time on practical work and observation of German mines in Westphalia, Saxony and Upper Silesia, as well as the mine in Příbram (in the modern day Czech Republic).